Van Gogh Museum

 The museum reflects some of the investigations carried out on some of van Gogh’s pieces of art and other paintings that were wrongly attributed to him on the second floor.

-On the third and last floor is a collection of nineteenth-century paintings, where visitors can see how other contemporary artists related to van Gogh’s work.
+On the third and last floor is a collection of 19th-century paintings, where visitors can see how other contemporary artists related to van Gogh’s work.

 The Van Gogh Museum is the second most visited museum in Amsterdam, so the queues that form to get in are endless, especially on public holidays.
 To avoid them, we recommend discovering the museum first thing in the morning or last thing in the afternoon.
 There is also a faster line for tourists with the I Amsterdam City Card.